hapax/hapax.github.io/assets/chandra.md

 This also lets us get rid of the minus sign we found in Exercise 1, since that corresponded to the electron being *bound*.
 Now, the electron lives on a circle by definition.
-We will also call the circle a "one-dimensional box" since, as $L$ gets large, it's hard to tell the difference between a circle and a very long line.

-We have the single-electron energies, just like the atom.
+So, we have the single-electron energies, just like the atom.
 Unlike the atom, we are just going to go ahead and assume that electrons don't interact, and our hotel model (Rules 1--3) applies.
-Suppose we throw $N$ particles into our box.
+Suppose we throw $N$ particles onto the circle.
 The highest occupied energy level is called the *Fermi energy* $E_F$ (see Exercise 2).
 The fact that the Fermi energy is *not* just the lowest energy level has interesting consequences.
 The best way to think of temperature is in terms of